doorlay/ente-backups/README.md

 [ntfy.sh](https://ntfy.sh) sends push notifications to your phone or desktop when syncs or backups succeed or fail.

 1. Install the ntfy app on your phone ([Android](https://play.google.com/store/apps/details?id=io.heckel.ntfy) / [iOS](https://apps.apple.com/app/ntfy/id1625396347)) or use the [web app](https://ntfy.sh/app).
-2. Choose a topic name — this can be anything, but should be unique and hard to guess (e.g. `my-ente-backups-a1b2c3`).
+2. Choose a topic name; this can be anything, but should be unique and hard to guess (e.g. `my-ente-backups-a1b2c3`).
 3. Subscribe to your topic in the ntfy app.
 4. Set `NTFY_TOPIC` in `.env`:
 ```